commitdev/zero/README.md

 A few caveats before getting started:

+- For Zero to provision resources, you will need to be authenticated with AWS [(authenticate with aws-cli)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-methods).

+  - You can also configure your aws-cli during the zero project initialization.
 - It is recomended practice to [create a GitHub org](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/creating-a-new-organization-from-scratch) where your code is going to live and grant [CircleCi Organization access](https://github.com/settings/connections/applications/78a2ba87f071c28e65bb) to your repositories for CI / CD deployment.

 - During set-up, you need to create a GitHub personal access token and a CircleCi access token; you should store your generated tokens securely.

 - For your CI build to work, you need to opt into the use of third-party orbs you can find this in your CircleCi Org Setting > Security > Allow Uncertified Orbs.

-- It takes about 20 - 35 mins for your deployed frontend application to be globally available through AWS CloudFront CDN.

 ### zero init